 DesktopSMS key featuresI've tried to follow set of key features (those I miss on the other desktop SMS messengers) while creating DesktopSMS.
-Here is the list of features I think are important and I hope I've managed to fullfil the list enough...
+Here is the list of features I think are important and I hope I've managed to fulfill the list enough...

 - No registration, no on-line accounts, no-cloud, no internet, just keep everything locally.

-- Allow multiple types of connection (bluetooth and network (LAN) connection at least, maybe USB connection in the future if possible).
+- Allow multiple types of connection (Bluetooth and network (LAN) connection at least, maybe USB connection in the future if possible).

-- Keep default Android SMS messenger, do not force user to change it in order to use DesktopSMS.
+- Keep default Android SMS messenger, do not force the user to change it in order to use DesktopSMS.

-- Transfer the look and feel of SMS text messaging from Android to computer (conversations, SMS/MMS messages, ...).
+- Transfer the look and feel of SMS text messaging from Android to the computer (conversations, SMS/MMS messages, ...).

 - Security — not everyone is allowed to access remote devices without approval.

-- Make it possible to work with the message content, such as copy to clipboard etc.
+- Make it possible to work with the message content, such as copy to clipboard, etc.

 - Connect to already paired devices with ease.

-What is work in progress?Some of the features are still not released, but I'd like to implement them into next releases, here are some of them:
+What is work in progress?Some of the features are still not released, but I'd like to implement them into the next releases, here are some of them:

 - Advanced MMS support (work with MMS data as with ordinary files, such as save files as, make images clickable and viewable with installed tools, ...).

-- Better interaction with user, such as an incoming SMS message notification if the app is minimized.
+- Better interaction with the user, such as an incoming SMS message notification if the app is minimized.